*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 VIII.
 The Fourteen Points and the League of Nations

 As the flu virus wracked the world, Europe and America rejoiced at the end of hostilities.
-On December 4, 1918, President Wilson became the first American president to leave the country during his term.
+On December 4, 1918, President Wilson became the first American president to travel overseas during his term.
 He intended to shape the peace.
 The war brought an abrupt end to four great European imperial powers.
 The German, Russian, Austrian-Hungarian and Ottoman empires evaporated and the map of Europe was redrawn to accommodate new independent nations.
 As part of the terms of the Armistice, Allied forces followed the retreating Germans and occupied territories in the Rhineland to prevent Germany from reigniting war.
 As Germany disarmed, Wilson and the other Allied leaders gathered in France at Versailles for the Paris Peace Conference to dictate the terms of a settlement to the war.

 Earlier that year, on January 8, 1918, before a joint session of Congress, President Wilson offered an enlightened statement of war aims and peace terms known as the Fourteen Points.
 The plan not only dealt with territorial issues but offered principles upon which a long-term peace could be built, including the establishment of a League of Nations to guard against future wars.
 But in January 1918 Germany still anticipated a favorable verdict on the battlefield and did not seriously consider accepting the terms of the Fourteen Points.
 The initial reaction from Germany seemed even more receptive than the Allies.
 French Prime Minister Georges Clemenceau remarked, “The good Lord only had ten (points).”24